tuqire/webcam-stars/README.md

 ## TODO

-adjust image diff map
+move image map to shader
+make positions square not circle get webcam star position computed (check webcam particles) compute webcam sizes see if can use ull vales in shaders reducing shader size and memory requirements make stars look more like stars add controls refactor paticles class
-remove excess params in size simulation shader add low and high val to particles and uniforms move image map to shader figure out what fourth var in position does
+NIT: figure out what fourth var in position does